7ev3r/BoozePal/README.md

 ## Overview

-Goal of this project is to build "BoozePal" (assistant in choosing) and help to pick best whiskey for customer.
+Goal of this project is to build "BoozePal" (assistant in choosing) and help to pick best whiskey for user.
 Using Whiskeybase.com for top 1000 rated whiskies and newly released to get : user ratings, user names, and the whiskeys to build BoozePal.

-Please see below for how our recommender system works.
+*Please see below for how BoozePal works.

 ## Scraper: